TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/61 - 2 Peter/2 Peter 1/2 Peter 1.5.md

 ---

-Yea, and for this very cause adding on your part all diligence, in your faith supply virtue; and in [your] virtue knowledge;
+Yes, and for this very cause adding on your part all diligence, in your faith supply moral excellence; and in moral excellence, knowledge;